-Here are my 3 key tips for those who want to write.
+Here are my 3 key tips for those of you who want to write.

 - Read